danielabar/meblog/src/markdown/ip-based-route-restrictions-on-heroku-with-rails.md

 end
 ```

-The class implements Rails' route constraint interface — it defines `matches?(request)` and returns a boolean.
-A few design decisions:
+A few design decisions of note:

 **Feature flag check first.** If the `admin_vpn_restriction` flag is disabled, the constraint always allows access.
 This gives us an instant kill switch without requiring a code deployment — just toggle the flag in the Flipper UI.